samchow/Slides/index.md

 1. Linear fit through the origin based solely on the size
 2. linear fit (with intercept) based solely on size
-3. linear fit based on size and color
+3. linear fit (with intercept) based on size and color
-4. linear fit based on size and cut
+4. linear fit (with intercept) based on size and cut

 --- .class #id